ahmedkaludi/accelerated-mobile-pages/readme.txt

 11. Pingdom Speed Report for AMP

 == Changelog ==

+= 1.0.61.2 (8th August 2020) =
+* Improvement: Added Yoast Local SEO plugin compatibility #4170
+* Improvement: Added option for changing the tags for the accordion module in AMP Page Builder #4208
+* Improvement: Added option for showing primary category of Yoast #4495
+* Improvement: Added option for Changing Pagination Links to /amp #4373
+* Improvement: Added condition for adding infinite scroll in AMP Woocommerce #4673
+* Improvement: Added excerpt option in in-content related posts #3981
+* Fixed: AMP not working on the Homepage with WP Ultimate recipe plugin #4538
+* Fixed: CSS overiding issue for the list and accourdion modules in AMP Page Builder #4674
+* Fixed: Alignment issue on homepage in design one #4676
+* Fixed: Debug Errors #4671

 = 1.0.61.2 (5th August 2020) =
 * Fixed: Removed Helpscout Beacon from Options Panel #4682